aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

 ### Manual Node Deprovisioning

-If you delete a node with kubectl, Karpenter deprovisions the corresponding instance.
+If you delete a node with kubectl, Karpenter terminates the corresponding instance.

 ```bash
 kubectl delete node $NODE_NAME